Irwin County High School

-Irwin County High School is a public high school located in Ocilla, Georgia, United States.
-It serves grades 9 through 12.
-Around 450 students currently attend Irwin County High School as of the 2011-2012 school year.
+Irwin County High School is a public high school in Ocilla, Georgia, United States serving grades 9 through 12.
+Around 450 students attended Irwin County High School as of the 2011-2012 school year.

 Irwin County High School is governed by the Irwin County School District and is accredited by the Southern Association for Secondary Schools and Colleges, as well as the Georgia DOE.

 The Irwin County High School marching band attended and played at the 2011 Sugar Bowl in New Orleans.

 Demographics

 In the 2011-2012 school year, 433 students attended Irwin County High School.
 49% were male and 51% were female.
 65% of students at ICHS were white/Caucasian, 31% were African-American, 0.02% were Asian, 0% were Hawaiian/Pacific Islander, 3% were Hispanic, and 1% were two or more races.
 35% of students were considered to be a part of a minority.
 66% of students were considered economically disadvantaged, with 54% receiving free lunches and 12% receiving reduced lunches.
 For the 2011-2012 school year, there were 136 ninth-grade students, 101 tenth-grade students, 109 eleventh-grade students, and 87 twelfth-grade students.